retry51776/notes/psychlogy/README.md

     - 3.8.2 Other trust you to resolve problem

-- choice 4.
+- Action 4.
 Outsource Problem.
   - 4.1 Reliance on people
   - 4.2 Reliance on machine